Maxleskov/rsschool-cv/cv.md

 * GitHub: Maxleskov
 * Telegram: @Maxwellz53
 ## About Me
 I am 23 years old.
 I work as a non-destructive testing specialist.
 Recently, I learned about the front-end developer profession, and this direction interested me.
-I learned about Rolling Scopes courses on the Internet and signed up for my first front-end development course.
+I learned about Rolling Scopes courses on the Internet and signed up for my first front-end development course.I always strive to learn something new and interesting.
 ## Skills
 * HTML basics
 * VSCode